Closed string deformations in open string field theory II: superstring: Introduction and summary

 The paper is organized as follows.
 In section \ref{sec:3} we repeat what we did for the bosonic string in \cite{OC-I} in the superstring context using the NS WZW theory in the large Hilbert space, deforming it with the open-closed invariant.
 We first discuss the tadpole removal and then we construct perturbatively the open-closed couplings.
+We conclude section \ref{sec:3} with an explicit computation of a mass deformation induced by a change in the compactification radius for a non-BPS d1 brane.
+This parallels the corresponding computation for the bosonic string which we presented in \cite{OC-I}.
 In section \ref{sec:MunichObs} we construct the microscopic open-closed coupling ${\bf E}$ corresponding to the Ellwood invariant in the $A_\infty$ theory in the small Hilbert space.
 After having constructed the observable ${\bf E}$ we show that this indeed coincides with the observable that one gets by partially gauge fixing the WZW theory with the previously discussed open closed coupling \cite{Michishita:2004rx} and performing the field redefinition described in \cite{Erler:2015rra, Erler:2015uoa, Erler:2015uba}.
 In section \ref{sec:5} we systematically write down the open-closed couplings in the $A_\infty$ theory to all orders taking advantage of the co-algebra description.
 We end up in section \ref{sec:7} with some discussion on future extensions of the presented material.

 The relation between the open-closed couplings of the WZW and the $A_\infty$ theory, together with ${\cal N}=2$ localization techniques will be the main theme of the third and final paper of this series \cite{OC-III}.